 If you have any questions or concerns about where to park or how to find the office, ask the person you’ve been communicating with at the company ahead of time.
 Don’t wait until the last minute!
 Your interviewer may not be at the computer to answer your email.

 3. Take time to relax before going in.

 Preparing for an interview can be a nerve-wracking experience.
 It’s important to take some time beforehand to relax and collect your thoughts, so you enter the conversation organized and clear-headed.

 Taking the time to settle in before entering the meeting room fosters a sense of focus and calm that will have you feeling ready to tackle any of the questions thrown your way.
 Take a few breaths and remind yourself that you’ve got this—that could be your new office looming just around the corner!

-5. Use any extra time to practice.
+4. Use any extra time to practice.

 Use the extra time to review your qualifications and give yourself a mock interview.
 This could mean something as simple as rehearsing common interview questions in front or it might involve thinking through past work experience, awards, presentations and more to really understand exactly what you bring to the table.
 This will make sure that when the interview comes, you’ll be ready for anything that comes your way.